canonical/lxd/doc/api-extensions.md

 the source and target server.
 This is useful in cases where the target server is behind a NAT or firewall and cannot directly communicate with the source server and operate in pull mode.

+## container\_exec\_recording
+Introduces a new boolean "record-output", parameter to /1.0/containers/<name>/exec which when set to "true" and combined with with "wait-for-websocket" set to false, will record stdout and stderr to disk and make them available through the logs interface.

+The URL to the recorded output is included in the operation metadata once the command is done running.

+That output will expire similarly to other log files, typically after 48 hours.